 Summer Road Trip Items for Your CarJuly 5, 2022

-With thousands of flight delays and cancellations at airports all around the country this year due largely to staffing shortages, you may be considering a summer road trip instead of flying to your destination.
+With thousands of flight delays and cancellations at airports around the country this year due mainly to staffing shortages, you may be considering a summer road trip instead of flying to your destination.
 Yes, even with outrageous prices at the gas station, 80% of Americans are opting for the open road to avoid the stress of airports and potential costly flight rebooking.

-10 Must Have Items for Your Summer Road Trip
+10 Must-Have Items for Your Summer Road Trip

 - License and registration.
 Okay, this may feel like a no-brainer, but are your license, registration, and license plate tag all up to date?
-These expirations have a way of sneaking up on us, so before you head out on your summer road trip, double check these items!
-If you get pulled over and any of these items are expired, you very well could be stuck with a costly ticket, and there is nothing that puts you in a bad mood than getting a ticket on a road trip, especially when it was avoidable.
+These expirations have a way of sneaking up on us, so before you head out on your summer road trip, double-check these items!
+If you get pulled over and any of these items are expired, you very well could be stuck with a costly ticket, and there is nothing that puts you in a bad mood like getting a ticket on a road trip, especially when it was avoidable.
 Trust us.

 Contact Us Today

 At Vehicles For Change, we help low-income households get access to their own car by accepting car donations from people just like you.
 If you are interested in learning more about donating your vehicle to a family in need, please visit our car donation page here or call us at 855-820-7990 so we can assist you.
 By donating your car, you help individuals get access to higher-paying jobs, provide for their families, and help parents be more present in their children’s lives.
 Please help us improve the lives of others right here in our Baltimore community today.